 - Be unable to secure sufficient funding from UK Government or other Scottish Government COVID-19 schemes.

-The fund will offer short-term loan funding to applicants to cover three months of liquidity support to their business.
-From the initial information provided, it looks like it is being administered by the Scottish Government, rather than the banks although we await further clarification on this.
+The fund offers short-term loan funding to applicants to cover three months of liquidity support to their business.

 - Loans of between £50,000 up to £1 million will be available